zwettemaan/CRDT_UXP/mddocs/UXPScriptSpeed.md

 While the script is running, the screen will not update, and the script does not redraw the page until it has completed the calculation.

-Then I add a single comment line with the word `async` followed by a space and another word, like
+Then I add a dummy async declaration at the start of the launcher, like

 ```
-// async whatever
+async function dummy() {}
 ```

-anywhere in the _InDesignBrot.idjs_ script.
+near the start of the _InDesignBrot.idjs_ script.

 This innocuous change makes the redraw behavior change, and I can now see individual frames being filled, despite InDesign being set to